 Fortunately, today there are project management tools for all tastes and needs, capable of adapting to the knowledge and rigor of each person and workgroup.
 Many of these tools are native tools in the Cloud - that is to say that they never existed as enterprise systems - that make the most of the advantages of the Web and that have in their DNA clear the concept of user experience or UX.

-Here is a list of the best project management tools for 2021 - it would be an ingenious mistake to pretend that all tools serve the same purpose, and that's why I give the list segmented into small informal teams, more structured teams and large companies.
+Here is a list of the best project management tools - it would be an ingenious mistake to pretend that all tools serve the same purpose, and that is why I provide the list segmented into small informal teams, more structured teams and large companies.

 Project management tools for individuals and small or informal teams